AckerlyXu/heima/articles/virtual-network/virtual-network-network-interface-addresses.md

     - Hosting multiple websites or services with different IP addresses and SSL certificates on a single server.
     - A virtual machine serving as a network virtual appliance, such as a firewall or load balancer.
     - The ability to add any of the private IPv4 addresses for any of the network interfaces to an Azure Load Balancer back-end pool.
 In the past, only the primary IPv4 address for the primary network interface could be added to a back-end pool.
 To learn more about how to load balance multiple IPv4 configurations, see the [Load balancing multiple IP configurations](../load-balancer/load-balancer-multiple-ip.md?toc=%2fvirtual-network%2ftoc.json) article.
     - The ability to load balance one IPv6 address assigned to a network interface.
-To learn more about how to load balance to a private IPv6 address, see the [Load balance IPv6 addresses](../load-balancer/load-balancer-ipv6-overview.md?toc=%2fvirtual-network%2ftoc.json) article.

 ## Address types